ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 Changes are semantically compatible with existing implementations and better cover both the request and response cases.

-Being calculated on the selected representation, the Digest is tied to the Content-Encoding.
+The value of `Digest` is calculated on selected representation, which is tied to the value contained in any `Content-Encoding` or `Content-Type` header fields.

-A given resource has thus multiple possible digests values.
+Therefore, a given resource may have multiple different digest values.

-To allow both parties to exchange a Digest of a representation with [no content codings](https://tools.ietf.org/html/rfc7231#section-3.1.2.1) two more algorithms are added (id-sha-256 and id-sha-512).
+To allow both parties to exchange a Digest of a representation with [no content codings](https://tools.ietf.org/html/rfc7231#section-3.1.2.1) two more algorithms are added (`id-sha-256` and `id-sha-512`).

 ## Goals